 Classifying psoriasis can be difficult and subjective.
-However, there are several tools dermatologists use to categorize psoriasis according to agreed-upon standards.
-The Psoriasis Area and Severity Index (PASI) score is one of these tools.
+However, dermatologists use several tools to categorize it according to agreed-upon standards.
+One of these tools is the Psoriasis Area and Severity Index (PASI) score.

-You don’t need to learn the math formula behind the PASI score system, but having a basic understanding of the score could be helpful as you pursue psoriasis treatment options.
-Let’s go over the basics of this widely used test.
+You don’t need to learn the math formula behind the PASI scoring system, but having a basic understanding of the score is useful as you pursue psoriasis treatment options.
+This article reviews the basics of this widely used metric.

 A PASI score can range from 0 to 72.
 However, while 72 is technically the highest option, scores over 40 are considered rare.